 Vegetable Moo Shu is healthy and vegan, but it’s also just plain delicious.
-This is coming from four diehard carnivores, so you can rest assured that we’re pretty confident that anyone will enjoy this dish––not just vegans and vegetarians.
+We’re pretty confident that anyone will enjoy this dish.
+Not just vegans and vegetarians.

 The Complete Moo Shu Experience

-A great mandarin pancake is key to a good moo shu experience, which we perfected with our Moo Shu Chicken recipe and our Easy Peking Duck recipe.
+A great mandarin pancake is key to a good moo shu experience.
+We perfected it with our Moo Shu Chicken recipe and our Easy Peking Duck.
 For the best results, remember to reheat the pancakes in a steamer right before serving!

 Why Cook the Ingredients Separately